bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- Fog
+- Cloudy
 - 98% humidity
-- 8 mph wind
+- 9 mph wind
 - 90% cloud cover
 - 40 AQI 🟩
 - 0.21 inches of rain in the past 24 hours